-CLASS CONDUCT& TELEPHONE POLICY
+CONDUCT POLICY

 General Conduct - All students are expected to be respectful to others and the instructor at all times.
 General civility and decorum are expected.
 Class discussions may include controversial topics.
 Students should be respectful of others' viewpoints and opinions, even those that they may not agree with.
 Debate is encouraged but disrespect is not acceptable.
-Conduct deemed by the instructor to be disruptive to the class and learning environment may result in the student's removal from the class.
-The removal will count as an unexcused absence.
-Excessive tardiness (2+) without a legitimate excuse may be counted as an absence at the discretion of the instructor.
+Please refer to the handout on online etiquette for further instruction.

-- A. Classroom/professional behavior: The University, as an academic community, requires that each individual respect the needs of others to study and learn in a peaceful atmosphere.
-Classroom behavior that interferes with either (a) the instructor's ability to conduct the class or (b) the ability of other students to profit from the instructional program may be considered a breach of the peace and is subject to disciplinary sanction.
-Students engaging in unacceptable behavior may be instructed to leave the classroom.
-This prohibition applies to all instructional forums, including classrooms, electronic classrooms, labs, discussion groups, field trips, etc. - B. Statement of Civility: The University has a diverse student population that represents the population of the state.
+Professional behavior: The University, as an academic community, requires that each individual respect the needs of others to study and learn in a peaceful atmosphere.
+Behavior that interferes with either (a) the instructor's ability to conduct the class or (b) the ability of other students to profit from the instructional program may be considered a breach of the peace and is subject to disciplinary sanction.
+This prohibition applies to all instructional forums, including classrooms, electronic classrooms, labs, discussion groups, field trips, etc.

+Statement of Civility: The University has a diverse student population that represents the population of the state.
 Our goal is to provide you with a high quality educational experience that is free from repression.
 You are responsible for following the rules of the University, city, state and federal government.
 We expect that you will behave in a manner that is dignified, respectful and courteous to all people, regardless of sex, ethnic/racial origin, religious background, sexual orientation or disability.
 Behaviors that infringe on the rights of another individual will not be tolerated.